EddieV2/Web-Portfolio-2015/README.md

 # Web-Portfolio-2015
-Implementing technologies that I know as time passes.
+Implementing technologies that I know and learn as time passes.